 Many local and regional public transit agencies have terminals and facilities on or near Port property to provide a full range of transportation services for residents, workers, and visitors.

-The transportation needs and traffic congestion resulting from economic growth in the Bay Area have imposed demands on all agencies to increase public transit service and frequencies wherever possible.
+Transit agencies are facing demands to increase service wherever possible, as The transportation needs and traffic congestion resulting from the Bay Area's economic growth creates new transportation needs and traffic congestion. in the Bay Area have imposed demands on all agencies to increase public transit service and frequencies wherever possible.

 More light rail trains and buses, together with improvements for walking and bicycling, make more efficient use of street and sidewalk space for transporting people.
 This is the principle behind the City's Transit-First Policy and environmental sustainability priorities, along with commensurate efforts to reduce single-occupant car use.

 The Port works with the SFMTA and other transit providers on transportation projects on Port property, but decisions about these improvements are ultimately made by the SFMTA Board and other respective agency boards.
 The Port has no direct control over public transportation projects or investments determined by public transportation boards and commissions.

-The Port works in many ways to support the City's Transit-First and sustainability policies, through investments in public realm and open space projects that have substantially increased walking and bicycling, and efforts with tenants and development partners to promote transportation alternatives that reduce automobile congestion.
+The Port works in many ways to supports the City's Transit-First and sustainability policies, through investments in public realm and open space projects that have substantially increased walking and bicycling, and through efforts with tenants and development partners to promote transportation alternatives that reduce automobile congestion.